The Fairness of Credit Scoring Models: Fairness diagnosis

-FPDP identify candidate variables by "breaking the dependence" between the features and the protected attribute.
-This is important because lack of fairness often arises when a set of features collectively proxy for the (omitted) protected attribute.
-Thus, setting the value of one of these features will prevent them from generating a proxy for the protected attribute, i.e., breaking the dependence.
+The trick of FPDP lies in identifying candidate variables by severing the connection between the features and the protected attribute.
+This is crucial because fairness violations often stem from features collectively acting as surrogates for the protected attribute.
+For example, combining information about an applicant's income, sector, and employment history can potentially reveal gender.
+In such cases, setting the value of one of these features can impede the model from generating a proxy for the protected attribute, effectively breaking the link.
+This feature is then identified as a candidate variable.